nickcalamaro/GibCardShow/content/Events/Pokemon TCG Tournament/index.md

   <div class="rules-section swiss" style="background:#d0e6ff; padding:10px; border-radius:8px; margin-bottom:12px;">
     <strong>🟦 Swiss Rounds (can end in a draw)</strong>
     <ul style="margin:8px 0 0 20px; padding:0;">
-      <li>When time is called, players must finish the current turn and then play one more full turn.</li>
+      <li>When time is called, players have ten minutes to finish the current turn and then play one more full turn.</li>
-      <li>A 10‑minute overtime clock starts immediately when time is called and both turns must be finished in this time.</li>
-      <li>If no winner after that → game is a draw.</li>
+      <li>If there is no winner after those turns, the game is a draw.</li>
     </ul>
   </div>